georgeus19/klofan/docs/use-cases/food-use-case.md

 ![Countries Recommendation Schema Diff](./img/countries-recommend-diff.png)

 Updated schema can be seen on the picture below.
-Any change from the input data (e.g. changed properties, added entities) are shown in pink/purple color.
+Any change from the input data (e.g. changed propertySets, added entitySets) are shown in pink/purple color.
 This is where the two sub use cases split.

 ![Schema After Countries Recommendation](./img/after-countries.png)